lavollmer/react-portfolio/README 2.md

 ## Description

-This project was to build a portfolio page with React.
+This project was to build a personal portfolio page with React.

 ## Table of Contents